What'sNEW Jul - Sep 2018

 The Tangled Tree, by science writer David Quammen, is excellent.
 He has researched the discovery and exploration of horizontal gene transfer (HGT) very deeply, and his writing kept us engaged.
 We especially enjoyed closeup looks at dozens of scientists whose work we know, including W. Ford Doolittle, George Fox, and the principal character, Carl Woese.
 Quammen's colorful anecdotes and pithy descriptions only made it better.
 For those wanting more still, there are some 75 pages of endnotes, bibliography and indexing.

 Finally, we are quite pleased that HGT gets the recognition it should.
 Quammen mentions lots of supporting evidence, as we do here.
 But we first came to HGT from the opposite direction — skepticism.
 We wanted to know where new genetic programs come from.
-The standard Darwinian answer seemed implausible.
-We concluded that something must supply them in an open system.
+The standard Darwinian answer seemed unsupported and implausible.
+We concluded that new genetic programs must be somehow supplied in an open system.

 That paradigm shift, we now realize, is way too big to swallow whole.
 For now, we welcome the major advance that Quammen makes clear – the importance of HGT in evolution – and the future it may portend.The Tangled Tree: A Radical New History of Life by David Quammen, Simon & Schuster, ISBN 9781476776620, August 2018; reviewed by John Archibald, Nature, 31 Jul 2018.